Risingson/eveeyeechoesdocs/docs/data/database.md

 To not share a map anymore hit `UNLINK` within the `Sharing` info line of a set's details.
 This will not remove the latest version from anyone who added that map but it would not get updated for them anymore.
 If removed by the ones using that legacy map it cannot be added back.

 ### Public sharing
 Be aware that anybody will be able to view this dataset if you choose to make it public.
+Unticking the box will stop the data from updating the set for other people but will NOT delete it from other people's sets.

 ## External Data
 You can feed external data to eveeye by pasting an url to a JSON array, CSV or plain text file.